-In Calgary, a lot of people start using their air conditioners starting around April, or when daytime temperatures begin to regularly exceed 15 degrees.
+In Calgary, a lot of people start using their air conditioners as early as April, or when daytime temperatures begin to regularly exceed 15 degrees.
 Now’s the time to make sure yours is ready to go.
 On that first really hot day of the year, you don’t want to hit the AC switch only to find it’s not working.

 How Air Conditioning Works

 Any time a liquid is converted to a gas, heat is absorbed.
 Your air conditioner uses this principle with chemical compounds (refrigerant) that transition from liquid to gas at relatively low temperatures.

 Using a compressor, an air conditioner forces its refrigerant to evaporate and condense over and over again in a closed system of metal coils.
 One side of this system, the evaporator, is inside your house.
 The other side, the condenser, is outdoors.
 Fans blow the warm air inside your house over the evaporator coil, and the heat from that air is absorbed by the coil, carried outside, and dissipated by the condenser.

 The takeaway here is that the refrigerant must stay inside the system, the compressor must be in good order, and air must be able to flow freely through the coils on both sides.

 Most air conditioner troubles come down to tidiness.
 The exterior condenser unit should have at least two feet of space free of obstacles and debris; this permits the free flow of air to dissipate heat.
 Plants, storage items or firewood too close by can adversely affect air flow, reducing the condenser’s efficiency.
 If the material is dusty or dirty, that debris will accumulate inside the unit.
 We can help you with inspection to make sure the coils are clean outside and inside.